Seatbelt rules

 Bring your exemption certificate and visit your nearest transport and motoring customer service centre or Queensland Government Agency Program Office.

-Query an infringement if you have a seatbelt exemption certificate
+If you hold a current seatbelt exemption certificate

-If you receive a camera-detected seatbelt infringement and held a valid seatbelt exemption certificate at the time of the offence, you can submit an infringement enquiry online to have the infringement reviewed.
+If you hold a valid Seatbelt Exemption Certificate (Form F2690) and receive a camera-detected seatbelt infringement, you can submit an infringement enquiry online to have the infringement reviewed.
 You should attach a copy of your seatbelt exemption certificate to your enquiry even if it is registered with the Department of Transport and Main Roads.

 Penalties